-The SFSA 2024 side events are by invitation only and are not open events.
+The SFSA 2024 side events are by invitation only and are not open events unless otherwise specified.
 Any person wishing to attend a side event can contact the organiser directly (see side event details below).

 MONDAY, 2 DECEMBER 2024